Here’s a common question I get via email:

 Good question!
 This is one of those things that really confuse people because they understand how their own lives and businesses work as revenue constrained entities.
 But the currency issuer to household or business analogy doesn’t hold true.
 The reasoning is actually quite simple.

 The USA has an institutional arrangement in which it is a contingent currency issuer.
 That is, while the Treasury is an operational currency user (meaning it must always have funds in its account at the Fed before it can spend those funds) it has the extraordinary power to tax and issue risk free bonds that the public will always desire to hold so long as inflation is not extraordinarily high.
-In addition, even in a worst case scenario, the US Treasury can always rely on the Federal Reserve to supply the funds necessary to fund its spending.
-Therefore, the US government can be thought of as a contingent currency issuer who can issue the funds to spend.
-This makes it very different from a household.
+Additionally, in a worst case scenario, the US Treasury can always rely on the Federal Reserve to supply the funds necessary to fund its spending.
+Imagine having your own bank that would always lend to you.
+This makes the government quite different from a household.

-The US Treasury is a currency user, but the government as a whole can be seen as a contingent currency issuer by institutional design because of this implicit funding guarantee.
-So the key here is that there’s no solvency constraint as in, “running out of money”.
+The key here is that there’s no solvency constraint as in, “running out of money”.
 Greece doesn’t have this arrangement.
-In fact, since the ECB is essentially a foreign central bank there is a real solvency constraint.
+Since the ECB is essentially a foreign central bank there is a real solvency constraint and once Greece’s emergency funding line was cut off from the ECB it was forced to default on its IMF loan.
 So banks and private investors have become hesitant to buy Greek bonds because of this flawed institutional arrangement and the lack of an implicit guarantee.
-It’s apples and oranges compared to the USA.
+This is not comparable to the USA where the government has a domestic Central Bank which it harnesses.